-The archaeological puzzle that remains a mystery to historians up to this date is that excavations of the Gedi city that were carried out between 1948 and 1958 have uncovered porcelain from China, an Indian lamp, Venetian beads, Spanish scissors, and other interesting vestiges from all over the world.
+The archaeological puzzle that remains a mystery to historians up to this date is that excavations of the Gedi city that were carried out between 1948 and 1958 have uncovered porcelain from China, an Indian lamp, Venetian beads, Spanish scissors, and other exciting vestiges from all over the world.

-Questions still remain as to what caused the downfall of Gedi Kenya, but by the 16th century, the city was abandoned.
+Questions remain as to what caused the downfall of Gedi Kenya, but by the 16th century, the city was abandoned.
 Warring factions are believed to have been a possible cause for Gedi’s ultimate abandonment.

 The ruins consist of a palace, mosque, and several houses tombstones that visitors can explore on a trip to the Ruins.

-The good thing about Gedi is the unique location that it’s easily accessible from Mombasa city and this is especially true if you are staying in one of Kenya’s beach resorts, the trip to Gedi will cost you very little or nothing at all.
+The good thing about Gedi is the unique location that it’s easily accessible from Mombasa city, and this is especially true if you are staying in one of Kenya’s beach resorts, the trip to Gedi will cost you very little or nothing at all.